 #1 Kali Linux: Best Linux Distro

 Kali Linux is a Linux distro developed for penetration testers.
-It offers a broad range of tools and programs for testing security of a network.
+It offers a broad range of tools and programs for testing the security of a network.
 It also contains tools to hack wireless networks and perform man-in-the-middle attacks.
-Several programs also offer password cracking, network mapping, wiretap, packet sniffing and port scanning functionality.
+Several programs also offer password cracking, network mapping, wiretap, packet sniffing, and port scanning functionality.

 - How To Safely Install Kali Linux on Android

 - 200+ Kali Linux and Linux Commands Line List | Basic to Advance

 - Top 10 Best eBooks To Learn Kali Linux

 SteamOS is based on the Debian distro and is designed to run games from Steam and Valve.
 It lacks essential programs like a file browser and media manager and is meant only to be used on gaming machines.
 It is being worked on for everyday use.
 It has updated third-party drivers and can handle switching from games to Steam and SteamOS.
 They are in talks with Twitch for live streaming without the use of any other software.
 It has a built-in Steam store, and so installing games is easy.

 Want to use Android on PC but don’t want to install emulators?
 Then this is the right distro for you.
 Remix OS brings the functionality of Android to your PC by allowing you to access over 2 million apps on the Play Store.
 It runs on Android Marshmallow and is currently available on hardware made by Jide, but you can also download it for machines running x86 or ARM architectures.